 The third hand comes in handy here.
 Use some heatshrink to protect the solder joints.
 Once you have the cable ready, connect it to the lidar on one side and to the I2C splitter on the other.
 Below are the pinouts:

 Lidar lite wiring harness

-Pixhawk I2C connector (for reference only!)
+Pixhawk I2C connector (for reference)